Berlin Schönefeld Airport Guide

 - Holiday Inn Berlin Airport - Conference Center - (2 min from the airport) Free airport shuttle bus service leaves regularly from Terminal B and the airport train station.

-- Meininger Hotel Berlin Airport - (15 min walk from the airport) This hotel is a brisk walk from the airport or you can take their airport shuttle, which runs every 30 minutes from 6:00AM to 11:00PM (leaves from Terminal A).
+- Meininger Hotel Berlin Airport - (15 min walk from the airport) This hotel is a brisk walk from the airport or you can take their airport shuttle, which runs every 30 minutes from 6:00AM to 11:00PM (leaves from Terminal B, Easy Jet).
 Shuttle from the airport to the hotel is free.
-Shuttle from hotel to the airport (Terminal A only) is € 3 per person and must be booked at check-in.
+Shuttle from hotel to the airport is € 3 per person and must be booked at check-in.
 Dorm rooms are available.

 - Ibis Budget Berlin Airport Schoenefeld - (10 min from the airport) Airport shuttle available for a fee.